gregv12/fluxtion-server/docs/how-to/how-to-injecting-config-into-a-processor.md

 # How to inject initial config into a processor

-This guide shows how to inject configuration into your event processors at server boot when using the fluent AppConfig builder.
+This guide shows how to inject configuration into your event processors at server boot when using the fluent MongooseServerConfig builder.

 When to use this: